WinnieLian/python_midterm_program/README.md

 ![Alt text](https://github.com/WinnieLian/python_midterm_program/blob/main/regression_analysis_graphs/correlation_map.png?raw=true)

 OLS Results

-$$
-\text {Total Budget} = 1.5*Budget
+We computed Total Budget = 1.5*Budget

-$$
-The below shows output from simple linear regression of revenue on Total Budget.
-I found information online that marketing and distribution costs about 50% of production budget.
+We found information online that marketing and distribution costs about 50% of production budget.
 A big caveat here is that this is still not reflective of actual movie budgeting although it is of course, slightly more realistic than just look at production budget.
 A quick research suggests that a rule of thumb is to consider 2.5-3x a movie's production budget to account for all its costs.
 However, I only found people talking about this in online forums and there was no actual source from an expert.

 For the 50% marketing budget, I found information from Gruvi.
 There is at least some credibility for this 1.5x rule as Gruvi is a data-driven film marketing agency.

 https://gruvi.tv/post/movie-marketing-budget/#:~:text=The%20average%20movie%20marketing%20budget,them%20is%20no%20picnic%2C%20either.

+The below shows output from simple linear regression of revenue on Total Budget.
 We initially looked tried to fit OLS by including runtime in the regression which gave a coefficient of -471,700, which seems like an unlikely effect for increasing just one minute runtime.
 Its possible that what we actually see is runtime affecting revenue through vote average.
 It could also be the case that a linear model is just not a good fit for these variables we are trying to study.
 We also do not use any causal inference methods to isolate causal effects, but that could be a good avenue for future study.

 ![Alt text](https://github.com/WinnieLian/python_midterm_program/blob/main/regression_analysis_graphs/Regression_OLS%20results.png?raw=true)

 **7: ROI analysis per genre and quarter**

 Per genre analysis

-$$
-\text{Return on Investment} = \left( \frac{\text{Revenue} - \text{Total Budget}}{\text{Total Budget}} \right) \times 100
-$$
+We computed Return on Investment by :

+100*(Revenue - Total Budget)/Total Budget.

+Essentially this is just the return per dollar spent on a film.

 The first diagram below shows average return on investment per film genre.
 Horror seems to have the highest average return (of more than 200%).
 This is possibly due to horror being cheaper to produce than other genres and still having lots of IP focused movies (like the Conjuring Franchise), which generally brings higher returns than non IP films.

 ![Alt text](https://github.com/WinnieLian/python_midterm_program/blob/main/Images/roipergenre.jpg?raw=true)